The TMF aims to develop, sustain, support and maximise the potential of traditional music in Scotland.

 Our report Working as a Traditional Musician in Scotland looked at the economic realities of life for musicians at all career stages.

 The TMF’s TradMentor scheme works with teaching musicians across Scotland.

 Scotland Online: A Directory of Musicians is the only comprehensive online resource, promoting traditional musicians working and recording in Scotland.

 The website provides a directory profile to Scottish performers, which signposts where their music is available to buy and listen to, whilst helping users to navigate and find artists’ websites, Bandcamp, Spotify, and Apple Music pages.
 It is an ever-expanding resource which allows people to browse, enjoy and discover new music along the way.

 Enabling networking & learning across membership

 At our annual Trad Talk members come together to discuss issues and take forward new ideas.
-Our most recent Trad Talk explored issues around the trad music gigging economy.
-Working with members, we produced a quality framework and code of practice for organisations and musicians working in non-formal education.
+Working with members, we have produced a Quality Framework and Code of Practice for organisations and musicians working in non-formal education.

 A communications hub for traditional music

 Through our website, newsletter and social media channels, we continually showcase the activities of our members and share news, events, and information.
 The support of the members enables the small staff team to do that effectively.

 Members matter as members help to shape the thinking, the activities and the hands-on work of the Forum.